Supercop: Critical reception

 The North American release by Dimension was well received.
-The U.S. version of the film holds a "Certified Fresh" rating of 92% on review aggregator Rotten Tomatoes from 53 reviews.
+The US version of the film holds a rating of 93% on review aggregator Rotten Tomatoes from 55 reviews.

 James Berardinelli of website ReelViews wrote:

 "As is usual in a Chan film, the end credits (which show out-takes of failed stunts) are one of Police Story 3's highlights.
 There are more laughs in this hilarious three-minute sequence than in the whole of Kingpin.
 I can't think of a better reason to stay through the entire movie.
 Ultimately, the closing montage points out one of the chief differences between Chan's stylized, fast-paced films and those of his American counterparts: this is action with a smile, not a grimace".

 In the Washington Post, Richard Harrington said:

 "Chan seems to have met his soul mate in Khan [Yeoh's credited name], Asia's top female action star.
 Like Chan, Khan does her own fighting and stunts.
 Unlike the Hollywood action contingent, Chan and Khan don't rely on cinematic trickery.
 Theirs are not special effects, just spectacular ones.
 Connoisseurs will find Chan's helicopter-train chase far riskier, more exciting and more believable than its mates in Mission: Impossible and The Living Daylights".

 Furthermore, in 2009, director Quentin Tarantino named Police Story 3 as one of his favorite films of the past seventeen years.
 He said that Supercop features the "greatest stunts ever filmed in any movie ever".
 In 2016 during a roundtable discussion, when asked which movie scene he would love to save for the last of humanity to see, he named the final scene of the movie as his choice.

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Supercop was listed at 75th place on this list.